Angelina Pivarnick: Personal life

 On January 12, 2018, Pivarnick became engaged to Chris Larangeira after a year of dating.
 They married on November 20, 2019.
 In February 2022, Larangeira filed for divorce after two years of marriage citing irreconcilable differences.
+On an April 2023 episode of Jersey Shore: Family Vacation, it was announced that she is engaged to Vinny Tortorella.
+On January 30, 2025, Pivarnick and Tortorella called off their engagement amidst accusations that he was cheating on her.

 Pivarnick is a registered emergency medical technician and worked for the FDNY in Staten Island.
 In 2020, she settled a lawsuit against a lieutenant of hers whom she accused of sexual harassment.